hguandl/dr-feeder/README.md

 ### About fake server

-The fake server returnes testing data in `tests` directory.
+The fake server returns testing data in `tests` directory.
 When `dr-feeder` is running on debug mode (`-d`), it will use `debug_url` in the configuration file as the API URL instead of the original (real) URL.
 It is useful for development and testing.

 ### Testing steps